LearnTeachCode/intro-javascript-class/week-1/1-2-review-hangman-game.md

 <hr/>

-## 1.2.1: Intro and flowcharts for our Hangman game
+## 1.2.1: Flowcharting our Hangman game

 :star: ***First, be sure to try out the finished Hangman game here:*** https://hangman-v0-final.glitch.me (Just promise not to look at the finished JavaScript code until you've done the homework -- no cheating!)